zenoecoseno/mastrogpt-starter/README.md

 # Welcome to `mastrogpt-starter`

-This repository is the template for the course **Developing Open LLM applications with Apache OpenServerless**, also known as **The MastroGPT course**.
+This repository is the starter for the course **Developing Open LLM applications with Apache OpenServerless**, also known as **The MastroGPT course**.

 ## Prerequisites